 The Ultimate Photography Composition Guide

-Composition is definitely one of the most important aspect of photography.
-Anyone can click a button on a camera, but only a photographer can properly compose a photo into a form of art.
 Mastering composition is absolutely essential for success as a photographer, and it is very simple to learn as long as you are willing to put in the time to practice.
 As you continue to take photos over time, your eye will develop the ability to see compositions in nature.
-In this article you will read about composition tips and techniques, and how they apply in different situations and with different camera settings.

-Photographic composition is the organization of visual elements within the frame of a photo.
-There are many techniques and strategies to help properly compose photos and make them more appealing to the eye.
-The reason why composition is so important to master is that it grabs the viewer’s attention and affects the way the photo is perceived.
+There are many techniques and strategies to help compose photos and make them more appealing to the eye.
+The reason why composition is so important is that it grabs the viewer’s attention and affects the way the photo is perceived.
 It can change a normal nature scene into a work of art.
-It is one of the most challenging photography skills, but it is what sets apart an expert from an amateur.
+It is one of the more challenging photography skills, but it is what will set apart your work from everyone else’s.

 1. Rule of Thirds

-The rule of thirds is one of the most standard and rules of composition, and using it can change the entire look of the photo.
-It is a guideline that divides the photo into thirds vertically and horizontally.
+It’s a guideline that divides the photo into thirds vertically and horizontally.
 The subject should be placed on one of the four points of intersection of the lines.
-This will leave the other two thirds of the image more open, therefore creating a more appealing photo.
-This rule does not only have to be used for subject, as it can also be used to help you place the horizon.
-In the image to the left, the horizon is lined up with the top third, instead of splitting the photo directly.
+This will leave the other two thirds of the image more open, creating a more appealing photo.

 2. Golden Spiral